[Paper] Causal Effect Estimation with Latent Textual Treatments

 Limitations & Future Work

-- Non‑linear residualization (e.g., using neural nets) to handle complex confounding.
+- Non‑linear residualization (e.g., neural nets) to handle complex confounding.

 - Interactive latent discovery where users iteratively refine dimensions with minimal labeling.